Rotifer/tk/perl_tk/tk_lesson_001.md

 ```

 - Passing two options to the _pack_ method changes the GUI's behavious when the widget is re-sized
-- "When widgets are packed, we can specify whether a widget should expand to take up all available space, and if so, how it should stretch to fill that space.
+- "__When widgets are packed, we can specify whether a widget should expand to take up all available space, and if so, how it should stretch to fill that space.
 By default, widgets are not expanded when their parent is.
-But in this script, the names YES and BOTH (imported from the tkinter module) specify that the label should grow along with its parent, the main window."
+But in this script, the names YES and BOTH (imported from the tkinter module) specify that the label should grow along with its parent, the main window.__"
 - Stretching the GUI produces the image shown below with the label text now centered.
 Try running the script and changing the options passed to _pack_ and observe how the
 behaviour changes